Content note: this article contains discussions on sex trafficking and sexual violence.

 - Sex Museums

 This type of life experience isn’t for everyone, and in no way am I trying to convince you otherwise.
-There are many benefits of ethical sex tourism, and whether you intend to participate or not, remaining sex-positive about these experiences for others is critical!
+There are many benefits of sexy travel, and whether you intend to participate or not, remaining sex-positive about these experiences for others is critical!
 And here is why:

 - By keeping it ethical, you are not violating human rights or participating in human trafficking.